JacksonJ97/cv-application/README.md

 ### What I learned

 In this project, I learned how to break down a project idea into components and translate that into the file structure.
 I practiced React concepts such as lifting state up and passing props down components.
-I built this project in class components first which was later then refactored into functional components and hooks.
 I also practiced how to handle controlled components to sync the user's inputs to the UI.
+I built this project in class components first which was later refactored into functional components and hooks.

 ### Live URL